masoudrayat/Welsh-Independence-Support-Analysis/README.md

 - Developed simple linear regression models to predict support for Welsh independence based on Welsh language proficiency.
 - Analysed the impact of language proficiency on support levels, revealing that listening and writing abilities are strong predictors.

-The project provided valuable insights into the demographic and linguistic factors influencing support for Welsh independence.

 ## Project Structure

 The project is organized into the following directories and files: